sophgn/linnstrument-firmware/README.md

 CHAINING SEQUENCES: hold the pad for sequence #2 and tap the pad for sequence #1.
 Now the two sequences are chained into a single sequence twice as long.
 This is indicated by sequence #1 being accented and sequence #2 blinking.
 You can chain #3 and #4 together as well.
 Or chain all 4 together.
+The lights for the entire chain will blink when it's playing.
+When making a chain, to start at the beginning of the chain not the end, hold the last sequence and tap the first one.
-The PREV and NEXT footswitches work as expected.
+The NEXT and PREV footswitches take you to the next/previous chain as expected.
-To clear the chaining, tap the pad immediately to the left of the 4 selector pads.
-Or just disconnect the Linnstrument and reconnect it.
-You can select sequences on the fly as the sequencer is playing as usual.
+You can still select sequences and chains on the fly as the sequencer is playing.
 You can also chain and unchain on the fly.
-When chaining on the fly, to start at the beginning of the chain not the end, hold the last sequence and tap the first one.
-But when chaining when the sequencer isn't running, hold the first sequence and tap the last one.
-Alas, such is life.
+Straight/dotted/triplet/swing and quarter/eighth/sixteenth are still set individually for each sequence, so 1 chain can mix these together.
+To clear all chains in a split, tap the hidden switch immediately to the left of the 4 selector pads.
+Or just unplug the Linnstrument.

 BLINKING MODE: This is a variation of the SAME mode that shows you other occurences of the currently played note.

 NEW SWITCH/FOOTSWITCH FUNCTIONS: SCL+ and SCL- cycle you through the 9 scales in Global Settings columns 2-4 (only affects the note lights).

 COLUMN OFFSETS: The column offset can be set for each split independently.
 This allows Wicki-Hayden layout on the left for easy chord playing and normal layout on the right for easy melody playing.
-Access it throught the microLinn menu, see below.
+Access it through the microLinn menu, see below.

 MULTI-COLORED NOTE LIGHTS: Each of the 12 notes can be any color.
 Transposable.
-Access it throught the microLinn menu, see below.
+Access it through the microLinn menu, see below.

 DETUNING: Detune the entire Linnstrument up or down from A-440 to match a similarly detuned recording or instrument.
 (No guarantee that detuning to A-432 will heal your chakras lol.)
-Access it throught microLinn's anchor cents, see below.
+Access it through microLinn's anchor cents, see below.

 -------- MICROTONAL FEATURES --------